kyoungb/project_portfolio/projects/data-acquisition.md

 ## Most Interesting Findings

-Most interesting findings from the EDA

-A concise list you can expand on in your report:

-Global progress but persistent inequity
+# Global progress but persistent inequity

-Average maternal mortality fell from ~450 to ~172 deaths per 100k between 1985 and 2020, but the worst-off countries are still above 700–1200 deaths per 100k.

-This mirrors global estimates showing a ~40–50% decline but large gaps between low- and high-income regions. datadot
+Average maternal mortality fell from ~450 to ~172 deaths per 100k between 1985 and 2020, but the worst-off countries are still above 700–1200 deaths per 100k, mirroring global estimates showing a ~40–50% decline but large gaps between low- and high-income regions.
-+2
-UNICEF Data
-+2

-Contraceptive prevalence is strongly linked to better outcomes
+# Contraceptive prevalence is strongly linked to better outcomes.

-The strongest statistical relationship in your dataset is between higher contraceptive prevalence and lower maternal mortality (r ≈ –0.67).

-This fits with the idea that access to family planning helps prevent high-risk pregnancies and allows health systems to focus resources on fewer, safer births.
+The strongest statistical relationship in my dataset is between higher contraceptive prevalence and lower maternal mortality (r ≈ –0.67), fitting with the idea that access to family planning helps prevent high-risk pregnancies and allows health systems to focus resources on fewer, safer births.
-Our World in Data
-+2
-United Nations
-+2

-Economic development helps, but isn’t everything
+# Economic development helps, but isn’t everything

 GDP per capita is negatively correlated with maternal mortality, but less strongly (r ≈ –0.36).

 Some countries with moderate GDP do very well (low mortality) and others with relatively high GDP still underperform, suggesting that how health resources are organized and who they reach matters as much as overall wealth.

-First-world variation is real
+# First-world variation is real

 Among high-income countries on your “first-world” map, some have maternal mortality ~1–3 deaths per 100k, while others are higher.

-External data show the U.S., for example, has much higher maternal mortality than many peers despite high spending.
+External data show the U.S., for example, has much higher maternal mortality than many peers despite high spending, opening the door to questions about health-care access, racial inequities, and policy differences even among rich nations.
-Live Science
-+1

-This opens the door to questions about health-care access, racial inequities, and policy differences even among rich nations.

-Long-term improvement is not guaranteed
+# Long-term improvement is not guaranteed

 The time-series panel suggests that, although most countries improve over time, some show plateaus or even upticks in more recent years, reflecting concerns in recent reports that progress on maternal mortality has slowed or stalled.

 ## Further Information

-You can list these at the end of your blog:

-World Bank – GDP per capita (current US$) – download GDP data and documentation.
+World Bank – GDP per capita (current US$)

 World Bank – Maternal mortality ratio – modeled estimates per 100,000 live births.